mmgmp/fsnrnue-updated/README.md

-# Fate/Stay Night [Realta Nua] - Ultimate Edition (v1.1.2) for Linux!
+# Fate/Stay Night [Réalta Nua] - Ultimate Edition (v1.1.2) for Linux!
-This is an updated instalation script for for Lutris of Fate/Stay Night [Réalta Nua] - Ultimate Edition, this script uses the new version of the Ultimate Edition, released in 2022/10/05.
+This is an updated installation script for for Lutris of Fate/Stay Night [Réalta Nua] - Ultimate Edition, this script uses the new version of the Ultimate Edition, released in 2022/10/05.

 <p align="center">
   <kbd><img src="https://cdn2.steamgriddb.com/file/sgdb-cdn/thumb/617eec79885716929ff5c622e37bb463.jpg" /></kbd>
 </p>

-## Prerequisits
+## Prerequisites
 You need a copy of the game, sadly all versions of Fate/Stay Night are unavailable for purchase and thus constitute abandonware.
-But I highly recomend following this steps in order to overcome this problem:
+But I highly recommend following this steps in order to overcome this problem:

-  1. Search for these exact terms: [`nyaa "Fate/stay night [Realta Nua] for Windows"`](https://www.google.com/search?q=nyaa+%22Fate%2Fstay+night+%5BRealta+Nua%5D+for+Windows%22&oq=nyaa+%22Fate%2Fstay+night+%5BRealta+Nua%5D+for+Windows%22), it should be the first result.
+  1. Search for these exact terms: [`nyaa "Fate/stay night [Réalta Nua] for Windows"`](https://www.google.com/search?q=nyaa+%22Fate%2Fstay+night+%5BRealta+Nua%5D+for+Windows%22&oq=nyaa+%22Fate%2Fstay+night+%5BRealta+Nua%5D+for+Windows%22), it should be the first result.

-  2. Click where it says "Download Torrent", in the apper part.
+  2. Click where it says "Download Torrent", in the appear part.

   3. Once you downloaded the torrent file, you should have these files:
       * `Fate.rar`